 What is Balance Sheet Items?

 The balance sheet items can be broadly divided into current assets, non-current assets, current liabilities, non-current liabilities, and shareholders’ equity.
-Typically, assets are placed on the left-hand side of the balance sheet and liabilities on the left-hand side.
-Further, both assets and liabilities are placed in decreasing order of liquidity with equity placed after liabilities.
+Typically, the balance sheet places assets on the left and liabilities on the right.
+Further, when preparing a balance sheet, it is customary to place assets in decreasing order of liquidity, followed by liabilities, and then equity.

 Items of Balance Sheet